PhilReedData/CSR_BB_Europe/README.md

 ### utilGetYearFromPDF
 Interprets the first page of a PDF (or any text) and finds the most recent most frequent year.
-- There is much room for improvement here!
+- **There is much room for improvement here!**
+- Each instance of 2000 to 2019 is counted.
-- If the year is given as a range (either 2015-2016 or 2015-2016) this counts as the later year.
+- If the year is given as a range (either 2015-16 or 2015-2016) this counts as the later year.
 Only works for ASCII hyphen.
-- The any full year in a year range gets counted extra.
+- If a year range is found, the whole years within it get counted twice.
 - Does not consider whitespace or word boundaries/tokens, ie 120178 would be picked up a year.
 - If first page does not return a year, look at second, then third, then quit.

-Includes a function to get the year from any CreationDate metadata field.
+Includes a function to get the year from any creation date metadata field.
+- Looks for a field containing `CreationDate` (case insensitive) and pulls out the year.

 ### utilGetYearFromHTM
 Uses the same method as `utilGetYearFromPDF` (calls this script)